Dhanush552005/NeuroQA/README.md

 ### 🧠 Model Architecture

-The chatbot uses a **Transformer (DistilBERT)** architecture, which provides significant improvements over traditional LSTMs by using **Self-Attention** mechanisms to understand the relationship between different parts of a story.
+The chatbot uses a **Transformer (DistilBERT)** architecture, which understand the relationship between different parts of a story.